ScottCoffin/scottcoffin.github.io/Repositories.md

 render_with_liquid: true
 ---

 I strongly believe in the power of open source code and open data to reducing barriers to affecting positive change.
 As a vocal proponent of government transparency and efficiency, I strive to practice what I preach, and release as much code/data as is allowable for my scientific projects.
 This page provides links to some projects for which I am proud to be able to make public.
 If you would like to become more familiar with GitHub and making your code open, please check out [a training](https://www.researchgate.net/publication/397773417_GitHub_101_with_a_heavy_focus_on_R) I've put together.
+Alongside my personal repositories, I also administer the [OEHHA-NTES](https://github.com/OEHHA-NTES) GitHub organization for California OEHHA’s data science efforts.

 {% if site.data.repositories.github_users %}